Dec - Feb

 After a well-deserved rest here, we hopped on a Bolero pick up truck to Punakha.
 The memorable drive through the villages with the views of the Mochu River, as we arrived at Punakha Valley, was the perfect way to reflect on our amazing journey and discovery of yet another hidden gem of a trek in Bhutan.

 For privacy reasons, we have not published this itinerary on our website.
-If you are interested in this trek, you can write to us at [email protected] for a detailed Itinerary.
+Enquire Us for a detailed Itinerary.

 From our experience, this trek will not let you down.
 If you wish to have something different, we can customize it based on your interest and time frame.